halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 There are some important benefits to managing entitlements via LaunchDarkly feature flags:

 1. You do not need to alter or move your existing account management solution.
-While LaunchDarkly can potentially be used as a source of truth for your accounts, the most flexible solution is to handle account management through an internal or third-party tool specifically designed for that purpose.
-As we'll see, just passing the proper targeting information for a tenant will enable LaunchDarkly to determine which features to enable/disable or rate limit.
+Account management is best handled by tools designed for that purpose, whether it's an internal or third-party tool, that is the system of record for accounts.
+LaunchDarkly just needs the proper targeting information for a customer/tenant to determine which features to enable/disable or rate limit.
 2. It allows you to manage feature access regardless of where it is implemented.
-LaunchDarkly provides over 25 SDKs for various languages and platforms.
-This means that the same flags that are deployed to code running on your Amazon EKS cluster or your AWS Lambda functions can also be deployed to your frontend web or mobile app.
+LaunchDarkly currently provides 27 SDKs for various languages and platforms.
+This means that the same flags that are deployed to code running on your backend (for example, an Amazon EKS cluster or an AWS Lambda function) can also be deployed to your frontend web or mobile app.
 3. The setup is incredibly flexible.
-While we will demonstrate one way of setting up your entitlements in LaunchDarkly, this is just one of many ways that this can be set up depending on your specific needs.
+While this post will demonstrate one way of setting up your entitlements in LaunchDarkly, this is just one of many ways that this can be set up depending on your specific needs.
 In addition, it provides multiple environments that enable you to develop and test entitlements without those changes impacting production.

 ## The Basic Account Structure

 We're going to use a fairly common set up whereby each tenant is assigned to a plan.
 These plans increase in terms of their access to features, while inheriting the features of all the plans beneath them.
 In our example, the plans look like this:

 - **No Plan** - These are accounts that may be inactive or have very limited access.
 For example, an account that is no longer active but still retains access to viewing prior account billing information.
-These will remain unassigned to any segment within LaunchDarkly.
+As we'll see when we discuss segments, these will remain unassigned to any segment within LaunchDarkly.
 - **Basic plan** - A basic plan may have access to a baseline set of functionality that any user with an active account can access.
 The point of this grouping would be to distinguish between active accounts and accounts that have no access to application functionality (i.e. the no plan accounts).
 - **Pro Plan, Business Plan, Enterprise Plan** - Each of the remaining account plans has an incrementing amount of access to features, meaning that they get the features of all the plans beneath them as well as additional features or increased access to rate limited features.